HISTORY OF THE SOLAR SYSTEM –

 THE MOTIVATION BEHIND THE JUNO MISSION

-Jupiter was likely the first of the planets to form because it contains a lot of the same light gases that the sun is made of – hydrogen and helium.
-After the first few million years in the star’s life, it generated a wind that blew away most of the light gases that remained from the original nebula.
+Jupiter was likely the first of the planets, forming relatively soon after the birth of the Sun, because it is mostly made of the same light gases that the Sun is made of – hydrogen and helium.
+After the first few million years in the star’s life, a wind is generated that blows away most of the light gases that remain in the original nebula.
 For Jupiter to be primarily composed of hydrogen and helium, it must have formed while there was still a lot of those light gases around – when the solar system was young.

-Since Jupiter is mainly made of the same stuff as the original nebula, the gas giant may hold clues about the origin of the solar system.
+Since Jupiter is mainly made of the same stuff as the original nebula, and it’s enormous mass prevents the loss of even the light elements of its atmosphere, the gas giant holds clues about the origin of the solar system.
 As the nearest giant planet, studying Jupiter can also provide insight into planetary systems around other stars.

 WHAT LED US TO JUNO?